backdrop-contrib/pagerer/README.txt

 - factors: pagerer_progressive theme only.
 Comma delimited string of factors to use to determine progressive links.
 - pager_breaker: Text to render a break in the page sequence.
 - pager_separator: Text to fill between contiguous pages.
-If ‘none’, no separators are rendered.
+If 'none', no separators are rendered.
 - range_separator: Text to place between first and last item in a range.

 pagerer theme variables
 =======================

-The ‘pagerer’ theme itself is more a container of individual pagerer_xxxx themes.
+The 'pagerer' theme itself is more a container of individual pagerer_xxxx themes.
 The theme to be used in each pane (left, center, and right) and its variables are passed to a {position}_pane variable of the pagerer theme.